 The new Star Wars series will be separate from the episodic Skywalker saga, according to Lucasfilm, and center on yet-to-be-introduced characters from the galaxy far, far away.

-“I’m just in the very beginning of starting to come up with what the new trilogy is going to be,” Johnson reportedly said at a press event in Mexico for Star Wars: The Last Jedi.
+“I’m just in the very beginning of starting to come up with what the new trilogy is going to be,” Johnson reportedly said at a press event in Mexico for The Last Jedi in November 2017.
 “What makes me so excited about it, is the idea of doing a new story on the big canvas of three movies in this world.
 There’s just so much potential and I can’t wait to jump into it.”

 David Benioff and D.B.
 Weiss Series (TBA)